International Federation of Air Traffic Safety Electronics Associations: Inauguration

 Ten years after the setting up of IFATSEA, the membership had doubled and the federation was fully recognised as representing the interests of Air Traffic Safety Electronics Personnel by such bodies as, ICAO, International Labour Organization and EUROCAE.
-The association works closely with other Professional Associations for staff in the aviation sector, International Transport Workers Federation (ITF), IFATCA and IFALPA.
+The association works closely with other Professional Associations for staff in the aviation sector, International Transport Workers' Federation (ITF), IFATCA and IFALPA.

+After internal reorganization IFATSEA is registered in Montenegro in March 2023.

 Executive board

-The executive board consists of the posts of president, executive secretary, treasurer and the three vice-presidents each of whom serve a term of office of four years.
+The executive board consists of the posts of President, vice President, Executive Secretary, Treasurer and four regional directors, each of whom serve a term of office of four years.
 Elections take place every two years with half of the posts being elected.
 At the 22nd Assembly on Cyprus, it was decided to cancel the titles 1st, 2nd and 3rd in connection with vice presidents, and only keep the titles vice presidents.

-Standing committees

-Individual Standing Committees were set up in 1981, based upon the main working subjects.
-These committees had the following names: